onemandan/onemandan.github.io/_posts/2023-02-12-tilemap-editor.md

 <script src="https://gist.github.com/onemandan/dd6ad147454b972f12b5465c92011fad.js"></script>

-This will leave you with a lovely black box corresponding to the config <code>width</code> and <code>height</code> properties.
+This will create a lovely black box corresponding to the config <code>width</code> and <code>height</code> properties.
 To actually load the tilemap, it needs to be initialised within the <code>create()</code> function.
 Add a <code>_map</code> global variable and make the necessary calls to load the tilemap from the preloaded map key, and the tile layer utilising the preloaded tileset.

 <script src="https://gist.github.com/onemandan/db8f3ca05434dfdc5a209e9960f5667d.js"></script>